Home Performance with ENERGY STAR® Benefits

 Beyond Energy Savings

 At the Greater Cincinnati Energy Alliance, we believe it should be easy to reduce your utility bills by improving the way your home uses energy.
-That’s why with our Home Performance with ENERGY STAR® Program we provide reduced-cost* comprehensive home energy assessments, incentives, and financing options to make home energy improvements easy and affordable.
+That’s why with our Home Performance with ENERGY STAR® Program we provide reduced-cost comprehensive whole home energy assessments financing options to make home energy improvements easy and affordable.

 The Energy Alliance's home energy assessment is performed by an Energy Alliance Home Performance Contractor who will develop a recommended scope of work for your home energy upgrade.
-Homeowners can then benefit from an Energy Alliance incentive for qualifying measures.
 However, the benefits of improving your home’s energy performance with the Greater Cincinnati Energy Alliance go beyond saving money.

 Adding Comfort by Stopping Drafts